 Some books and authors change how we think.

-I was catching up with an old friend and I was distilling some of my favorite books into one-liners to show the contributions of various authors.
-He suggested I share them as a post, so here it is …
+I was catching up with an old friend and I was distilling some of my favorite books into one-sentence summaries to show the contributions of various authors.

 What book changed how you think?